clearhaus/gateway-api-docs/source/index.html.md

     <span class="type"><code>recurring</code></span>
   </dt>
   <dd>
-    Indicate the type of series.
+    The type of series.
     <br />
     <code>recurring</code>: A series of transactions where the cardholder has
-    explicitly agreed that the merchant will repeatedly charge the cardholder at regular, predetermined intervals that may not exceed 1 year.
+    explicitly agreed that the merchant may repeatedly charge the cardholder at regular, predetermined intervals that may not exceed 1 year.

     <div class="type">Conditional.
 Cannot be present if <code>series[previous]</code> is present.</div>